DevopsAbhi913/GitHub-QN/README.md

-# I will never understand GIT it is so confusing 🙃
+# GIT is so confusing 🙃

 -  *If you are also thinking it in same way!! let me break it easy for you :*